Muwaffaq Salti Air Base: Units

 The 1st Squadron was formed in 1958 with Hawker Hunters.
 It was later equipped with F-5s, then Mirage F1s, and now the F-16 Fighting Falcon, which has become RJAF's primary fighter, operating with the 1st, 2nd and 6th Squadrons since 1997.

-The squadron’s role has changed over the years from air to ground, air to air and reconnaissance to air defense and air to ground, but is now, along with the other F-16 squadrons, the main striking force of RJAF.
-The 1st Squadron was the first fighter squadron and has a rich history.
-It participated in all the conflicts and engaged in every air battle that Jordan has fought since the squadron was formed in 1958.
+The squadron’s role has changed over the years from air to ground, air to air and reconnaissance, to air defense and air to ground.
+It is now, along with the other F-16 squadrons, the main striking force of the RJAF.
+The 1st Squadron was the first Jordanian fighter squadron and has a rich history.
+It has participated in all of Jordan's conflicts and has engaged in every air battle that Jordan has fought since the squadron was formed in 1958.